Uploading the Bulk Payment Results File (BPRF)

 Following the BPR being downloaded from SupportAbility and uploaded to the myplace provider portal, within approximately 20 minutes the Bulk Payment Results File (BPRF) is processed and available to download from the portal.
 This results file includes the Claim Status of each Allocation, whether it is 'Successful', or if it resulted in an 'Error' along with the reason for this.
 The results file also contains the Paid Total Amount and an indicator to reflect if the Agency has applied a 'Capped' Price to this.

-SupportAbility’s first import feature has been developed in order to align the status of each Allocation included in the BPR with these results downloaded from the myplace provider portal.
+SupportAbility’s first import feature has been developed with the upgrade to v7.0 (Oct, 2020), in order to align the status of each Allocation included in the BPR with these results downloaded from the myplace provider portal.
 By uploading this Bulk Payment Results File (otherwise known as the BPRF) into SupportAbility, the Claim Status of each Allocation is updated automatically and represented visually, based on this information:

 - Successful claims are updated to Accepted, along with the exact claim value being paid